 And so it went.
 With TV came everyday glamor, and with it came the thirst to look awesome every day, like an actress in a show, everyday of the week and thrice on the weekends and holidays.

 In time, the need to look fresh and youthful followed, the need to eliminate wrinkles, to look younger than one was, to constantly fight time and one’s body, oneself, anything to look like a star and beat the competition.

-In the process, women were beating themselves up, looking like a million bucks on the outside, laying waste to their interior frameworks.
+In the process, women beat themselves up, looking like a million bucks on the outside, laying waste to their interior frameworks.

-The men watched, half in awe at what was going on, half in terror at the transformation taking place.
-Something was reaching inside the hearts of women, especially younger ones, even children, turning them into beauty product junkies.
+The men watched, half in awe at what went on, half in terror at the transformation taking place.
+Something was reaching inside the hearts of women, especially younger ones, even children, turning them into beauty-product junkies.

-Little did they know, these elated-slash-horrified men, that their turn would soon come, after the female market would be broken into and the trend of obsessively-catered appearances were firmly established.
+Little did they know, these elated-slash-horrified men, that their turn would come, after the female market would be broken into, the trend of obsessively-catered appearances established.

-A shocking perspective, I know, and very cynical, but accurate.
-The idea of looking great ‘because you’re worth it’ etc, it may have been (and still is) a rallying cry for most women, representing female power and sexual liberation, among other things, but the sad truth is that it was originally devised by a bunch of dicks-and-balls playing games around a conference table, snorting whiskey and/or coke, exchanging kiss-and-tell stories, sharing their exploits with each other while figuring out how to objectify female beauty to the effect of raking the cash in.
+A shocking perspective, I know and very cynical, but worth considering.
+The idea of looking great ‘because you’re worth it’ etc, may have been — and still is — a rallying cry for most women, representing female power and sexual liberation, among other things.
+But the sad truth is that it was originally devised by a bunch of dicks-and-balls playing games around a conference table, snorting whiskey and/or coke, exchanging kiss-and-tell stories, sharing their exploits with each other while figuring out how to objectify female beauty at a price, raking the cash in.

-And the women of the world fell for it, lapping it up over the decades, creating a multibillion dollar industry, setting the stage for an ever-growing appearance competition, out of which the brewing Metrosexual Male revolution is rising, completing the makeover.
+And the women of the world fell for it, fueling a multibillion dollar industry, setting the stage for an ever-growing appearances competition, out of which the metrosexual male rises, completing the makeover takeover.